What is Blockchain?

 Verification: The nodes validate the transaction using consensus algorithms.
 In the case of Bitcoin, this process is known as mining, where miners solve complex mathematical problems to verify transactions.

-Block Creation: Once verified, the transaction is bundled with others to form a block.
 Chain Addition: The new block is added to the existing blockchain, making the transaction permanent and immutable.

-Applications of Blockchain Blockchain technology has a wide range of applications across various industries:
+Blockchain technology has a wide range of applications across various industries:

 Finance: Beyond cryptocurrencies, blockchain enables faster, cheaper, and more secure financial transactions.
 It also facilitates cross-border payments and smart contracts.